vincenzopalazzo/lightning/doc/lightning-delpay.7.md

 RETURN VALUE
 ------------

 On success, the command will return a payment object, such as the **listsendpays**.
-In addition, if the payment is a MPP (Multi part payment) the command return a list of payments; a payment object for each partid.
+If the payment is aa MPP (multi part payment) the command return a list of payments will be return -- one payment object for each partid.

-On failure, an error is returned and any payment is deleted.
+On failure, an error is returned.
 If the lightning process fails before responding, the caller should use lightning-listsentpays(7) or lightning-listpays(7) to query whether this payment was deleted or not.

 The following error codes may occur:

-- -32602: Some parameter missed or some parameter is malformed;
+- -32602: Parameter missed or malformed;
-- 211: Payment with payment\_hash have a wrong status.
-To check the correct status run the command **paystatus**;
+- 211: Payment status mismatch.
+Check the correct status via **paystatus**;
 - 208: Payment with payment\_hash not found.

 EXAMPLE JSON RESPONSE